 New graduate students with any form of assistantship, fellowship, or scholarship must check in with the Main Office Staff after arrival for the paperwork required for enrollment in the payroll system.
-Fellowships and assistantships are typically paid monthly.
+Assistantships and fellowships and are typically paid monthly or by semester.
 If you move, you need to update the Main Office Staff with your new address.
-See the Main Office Staff with questions regarding payroll.
+Also, if your address changes, go to MyUTK and select Update Student Addresses.
+In the dropdown menu, select the address to be edited and choose submit.
+If you need further help, contact One Stop.